-The MA, shown in Figure 2, is componentized in a variety of ways.
-The system utilizes both services, shared software
+The MA, shown in Fig. 2, is componentized in a variety of ways.
+The system utilizes both services, shared software libraries and thick desktop clients.

-Fig. 2.
-Danske Bank MA.
-Red services are infrastructure services, green are part of the monolith, blue is the client, yellow are external provider APIs and grey are external Danske Bank systems.
-The external provider APIs are part of the monolith and consist of multiple services, with each one connecting to a different provider.
-Their names have been excluded due to confidentiality.
-The ForexData database is one big monolithic MS SQL database, shared amongst many of the monolithic components and also accessed by external systems libraries and thick desktop clients.
 This section will briefly cover each of these components, their type and their responsibilities, in order to give an idea of how functionalities and data is distributed across the system.
 The thick clients will not be covered, as they are not going to be replaced by the MSA, but simply be updated to interface with it.